cyounes/Oldcyounes.ruhoh.com/pages/index.md

 ---

 Hi, My name is Younes and i’m a programmer and a blogger, also known online as [cYounes][1].
+Currently staying in France, i studied computer sciences at [JF Champollion University][3].
 I started my computing career in 2001 when i had my first personal computer.
-Currently staying in france and studying computer sciences.

 <img style="float: left; margin: 10px" src="{{urls.media}}/cyounes_new.png" />
 I setup this website mainly to distribute information to my friends and collect experiences with webpage programing.